cloudmenson/React__Todo-list/README.md

 # Getting Started

-Open terminal and install dependencies with command: `npm start`
+Open terminal and install dependencies with command: `npm install`

-In the project directory, you can run:
+In the project directory, you can run: `npm start`